LaunchCodeEducation/java-web-development/src/chapters/setup-intro-data-types/exercises.rst

       .. sourcecode:: java

          System.out.println("Hello " + name);

+   #.
+Right click the arrow next to your class and run the program.

 #. **Numeric types**: Write a program to calculate the area of a
    rectangle and print the answer to the console.
 You should prompt the user for the dimensions.
 (What data types should the dimensions be?)

+   #.
+Follow steps 3-5 above to create a new Class inside of your exercises.
+   #.
+Add an import statement at the top of your file to use ``Scanner``.
+   #.
+Add a ``Scanner`` object to handle the user's input.
+   #.
+Add a print line to prompt the user for length of the rectangle.
+   #.
+Define a variable to handle the user's response.
+Now is the time to know what type the
+      dimension will be.
+   #.
+Repeat the previous two steps to ask for and store the rectangle width.
+   #.
+Use the length and width values to calculate the rectangle's area.
+   #.
+Print a statement using concatenation to communicate to the user what the area of
+      their rectangle is.
+   #.
+Run the program to verify your code.

 #. **Numeric types**: Write a program that asks a user for the number of
    miles they have driven and the amount of gas they’ve consumed (in gallons), and print their miles-per-gallon.